ulisesbocchio/least-black/README.md

-# less-black
+# least-black
-small node library that uses imagemagick to tell you what's the image with less black among a list of image files
+small node library that uses imagemagick to tell you what's the image with the least amount of black among a list of image files

 ## Install ImageMagick
 This library requires [ImageMagick 6](http://www.imagemagick.org/script/index.php) or higher.